 Estimated proven oil and gas reserves.
 The evaluation of our oil and gas reserves is critical to management of our operations and ultimately our economic success.
 Decisions such as whether a development of a property should proceed and what technical methods are available for development are based on an evaluation of reserves.
 These oil and gas reserve quantities are also used as the basis of calculating the unit-of-production rates for depreciation, evaluating impairment and estimating the life of our producing oil and gas properties in our asset retirement obligations.
 Our total reserves are classified as proved, possible and probable.
 Proved reserves are classified as either proved developed or proved undeveloped.
 Proved developed reserves are those reserves which can be expected to be recovered through existing wells with existing equipment and operating methods.
-Proved undeveloped reserves include reserves expected to be recovered from new wells from undrilled proven reservoirs or from existing wells where a significant major expenditure is required for completion and production.
+Proved undeveloped reserves include reserves are classified for completion and production.
 Probable reserves are those additional reserves that are less certain to be recovered than proved reserves and when probabilistic methods are used, there should be at least a 50% probability that the actual quantities recovered will equal or exceed the proved plus probable estimates.
 Possible reserves are those additional reserves that are less certain to be recovered than probable reserves and when probabilistic methods are used, there should be at least a 10% probability that the total quantities ultimately recovered will equal or exceed proved plus probable plus possible reserve estimates.